SoftEdge: Regularizing Graph Classification with Random Soft Edges: Introduction

+we propose \soft, which simply assigns random weights in (0, 1) to a portion of the edges of a given graph to generate synthetic graphs.
+Different to that resulting from DropEdge and DropNode, the synthetic graph generated by \soft$ $ has the same nodes and their connectivities as the original graph, thus mitigating the semantic changes during graph augmentation.
+As shown in Figures~\ref{fig:conv} (green curve) and ~\ref{fig:dropedgeintrusion} (the bottom subfigures),

+SoftEdge maintains a good trade-off between under-fitting in DropEdge and over-fitting in ResGCN, serving as an effective regularizer for graph classification.

-To address the aforementioned \collision$ $ issue, we propose \soft, which simply assigns random weights in (0, 1) to a portion of the edges of a given graph to generate synthetic graphs.
-We show that \soft$ $ creates collision-free augmented graphs.
-We also empirically demonstrate that this simple approach can effectively regularize graph classification learning, resulting in superior accuracy to popular node and edge manipulation approaches and notable resilience to the accuracy degradation in deeper GNNs.
+In the experiment section, we further demonstrate, using several benchmark graph classification datasets, that SoftEdge can effectively regularize graph classification learning, resulting in superior accuracy to popular node and edge manipulation approaches and notable resilience to the accuracy degradation in deeper GNNs.

 The \soft$ $ is easy to be implemented in practice.
 For example, it can be implemented with the following 6 lines of code in PyTorch Geomertic: